mjy/presentations/README.md

-# presentations
+# presentations by Matt Yoder
-Presentations that contain significant personal opinion that might not reflect my employers
+_These are presentations that contain significant personal opinion that might not reflect those my employers_

 # 2017